Engard, Robert Oliver

-Biographical/Historical Note: Robert Oliver Engard (1915-2003) was a painter and printmaker from Spokane, Wash.
+Biographical/Historical Note: Robert Oliver Engard (1915-2003) was a painter and printmaker from Spokane, Washington.

 This interview conducted as part of the Archives of American Art's New Deal and the Arts project, which includes over 400 interviews of artists, administrators, historians, and others involved with the federal government's art programs and the activities of the Farm Security Administration in the 1930s and early 1940s.